 There is a real possibility that any dismissal for refusing to be vaccinated carries a risk of a discrimination claim.
 Protected characteristics which may be asserted include disability – for example an employee who has an underlying health condition and as such has concerns about the vaccine; specific religious beliefs and pregnancy.

 Employers also need to be aware of potential claims for indirect discrimination.
 For example making it a blanket policy or contract condition that every staff member has to be vaccinated could indirectly discriminate against people with certain protected characteristics like a religion that prohibits vaccinations or objects to an ingredient in the vaccine (e.g. pig gelatine).
 This means that the employer would have to have a robust argument that vaccinations are carried out for a legitimate business reason (the health and safety of the work force or its customers) and the insistence on a reasonable instruction vaccination policy or contract provision is a proportionate means of achieving that legitimate business aim.
+One alternative scenario could be to segregate the work force into the jabbed and non-jabbed groups.
+But that is hardly likely to foster the legitimate aim of collaboration, team work and maintaining morale.
+So the employer could relay on the argument that compulsory jabbing is reasonable necessity and a proportionate means of achieving a legitimate aim, to fend off the indirect discrimination claim.

 What else should employers consider?